Is your business stuck using a legacy CRM solution?

 But with hard-to-use systems, that’s not what happens.
-Only 47% of surveyed companies had adoption rates over 90%.
+Miller Heiman Group found that 47% of surveyed companies had adoption rates of over 90%.
 That means that, for the majority of companies, more than one in ten salespeople were not actively using the CRM.

 In an efficient team, all members actively use the same software to track all data points.

 Related reading: Customer Relationship Management Trends

 6) Legacy CRM Updates Are More Expensive

 Maybe your adoption rates are acceptable, and you don’t need to scale beyond your current office.

 But to give consumers what they want, you have to keep up with the latest customer service trends.
 That means you have to keep your software up-to-date.